 Noodles and veggies:

-- 4 to 6 ounces fine Asian noodles (rice vermicelli, bean-threads, or shirataki)
+- 4 to 6 ounces Asian noodles (rice vermicelli, bean-threads, udon, or soba)

 - 1 medium carrot, peeled

 - 1 cup snow peas, trimmed and cut in half (steam briefly or use raw)

 - 1 baby bok choy, thinly sliced, or 2 medium celery stalks, cut into matchsticks